engie-group/shaystack/README.md

 This project contains source code and supporting files for a Haystack application that you can deploy with the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).

+To create your custom Haystack API:
+- fork this projet,
+- checkout an new branch
-To create your custom Haystack API, fork this projet and update the file `Project.variables` and/or create a new provider.
+- update the file `Project.variables`
+- and/or create a new provider.

+You can update the code with a `git rebase`.

 The project includes the following files and folders:
 - src - Code for the application's Lambda function.